Drop in Commodities Damps U.S. Stocks

 "The earnings story is still very robust, and that's why investors have been able to look through some of the softer economic data," said Jason Draho, head of tactical asset allocation Americas at UBS Wealth Management.

-The S&P 500 consumer staples sector rose 0.7% on Thursday, boosted by gains in shares of Kellogg.
-The cereal maker's stock jumped 2.2% after it posted quarterly earnings that beat expectations.
-Monster Beverage rose 2.8%, and General Mills added 1.9%.
+The S&P 500 consumer staples sector rose 0.8% on Thursday, boosted by a rise in Kellogg shares.
+The cereal maker's stock jumped $1.46, or 2.1%, to $70.40 after it posted quarterly earnings that beat expectations.

 Continue Reading Below